-Making a planter for the garden is a great outdoor project that can be done in next to no time.
-It is a great way of using up any off-cuts that you have lying about too!
+Making a garden planter for your outside space is a great project that can be done in next to no time.
+It is also a great way of using up any off-cuts that you have lying about too!

 - Dynamic Combi Drill